Everything (nearly) you wanted to know

 Many of our students take college classes while they are in high school.
 In fact, we highly recommend that students take as many Junior College courses as they can.
 University entrance requirements vary from school to school, but the general rule is that students ought to complete the University of California (a-g) subject requirements as well as several advanced courses.
 We work closely with Folsom Lake College to help students enroll in courses that will help them to be competitive in the college application process.
 Students receive high school credits, as well as college units for courses taken at the junior college.

 Regional Occupation Program (R.O.P.) is a vocational program available to every student in the county.
 Many of our students take R.O.P. classes.
-The most popular classes are : Digital Media Production, Graphic Design, Drafting and Culinary Arts.
-These courses count towards high school graduation as well as giving students a great, practical, foundation in those areas.
+Popular classes include : Cosmetology, Culinary Arts, Fire Science, Police Explorers, Health Careers, and Animal Health.
+These courses are offered through our partners at the El Dorado Union High School District.
+The classes count towards high school graduation as well as giving students a great, practical, foundation in those areas.

 In a traditional school, most of the learning takes place in the classroom.
 Experienced teachers will tell you that homework is important, but in many cases, it is impossible to expect that all of the students will actually do it.
 Therefore, homework often becomes a supplement and not really a requirement in a traditional setting.